seanox/spring-webdav/manual/getting-started.md

 ## Mapping of Virtual Entity
 The WebDAV implementation contains various annotations.
 The central component is `@WebDavMapping`.
-This defines the virtual entities of the Sitemap and thus from the virtual file system. `@WebDavMapping` defines a virtual path for this purpose, which is later used as a reference in other WebDav annotations.
+This defines the virtual entities of the Mapping and thus from the virtual file system. `@WebDavMapping` defines a virtual path for this purpose, which is later used as a reference in other WebDav annotations.
 The paths of the annotations are case-insensitive.